ernoult/continualEP/README_ICLR.txt

     --lr_tab: learning rates tab, to be provided from the output layer towards the first layer.
               Example: --lr_tab 0.01 0.04 will apply a learning rate of 0.01 to W_{01} and 0.04 to W_{12}.

-    --randbeta: probability that the sign of beta switches accross mini-batches (see Appendix ...).
+    --randbeta: probability that the sign of beta switches accross mini-batches (see Appendix F.1 for details).
 Default: 0.

   ii) Network arguments: